rolandtritsch/rolandtritsch.github.io/about.md

 ![Roland on the recumbent](../images/recumbent.jpg)

+#### Making engineers grow and customers smile.
+Builder/Runner of functional teams and functional systems

 My name is Roland Tritsch.
 I am a Software Engineer.
 I am a Manager.
 I am a Husband and a Father.
 I work for [Tenable](https://www.tenable.com) in Ireland.
 My mission is to help build the [engineering site in Dublin](https://www.youtube.com/watch?v=eGkFWxLc9eUk) and build and run the team that will build [Tenable's next-generation cyber-security platform](https://www.tenable.com/press-releases/tenable-unveils-tenableio-lumin).
 I like computer science.
 I believe that computers and software can help to make this place a better place.
 When I am not building, running or fixing things, I am on my recumbent or on a hike.

 My favorite ...